 The Commissioner of the Analysis and Strategy Unit for Citizen Security of the Government of Guanajuato, Sophia Huett, agreed in recent statements to the media that the phenomenon is explained by the struggle for territorial control of organized crime groups.

-Recent attack on security facilities
+The recent attack on security facilities

 The powerful CJNG is blamed for the December 11 attack on the public security installations in the town of Villagrán, with three dead police officers and four kidnapped and found dead two days later.